bcit-ci/CodeIgniter/user_guide_src/source/libraries/cart.rst

 		:returns:	TRUE on success, FALSE on failure
 		:rtype:	bool

-		This method permits the quantity of a given item to be changed.
+		This method permits changing the properties of a given item.
 		Typically it is called from the "view cart" page if a user makes changes to the quantity before checkout.
-That array must contain the product ID and quantity for each item.
+That array must contain the rowid and qty for each item.

 	.. method:: remove($rowid)